Christopher Oram: Career

 Other work includes Cat on a Hot Tin Roof (dir.
 Rob Ashford at the Richard Rodgers Theatre, Broadway), The 25th Annual Putnam County Spelling Bee (dir.
 Jamie Lloyd, Donmar Warehouse), Passion (dir.
 Jamie Lloyd, Donmar Warehouse), Parade (dir.
 Rob Ashford); A Streetcar Named Desire with Rachel Weisz (dir.
 Rob Ashford, Donmar Warehouse), A View from the Bridge with Ken Stott (dir.
 Lindsay Posner at the Duke of York's Theatre), King Lear and The Seagull with Ian McKellen (dir.
-Trevor Nunn, RSC Stratford, London and World Tour), Wolf Hall and Bring Up the Bodies (dir.
-Jeremy Herrin); Summerfolk, Stuff Happens, Power, Danton's Death and Man and Superman, (National Theatre).
+Trevor Nunn, RSC Stratford, London and World Tour), Wolf Hall, Bring Up the Bodies and The Mirror and the Light (dir.
+Jeremy Herrin); Summerfolk, Stuff Happens, Power, Danton's Death and Man and Superman, (National Theatre), Lady Day at Emerson's Bar and Grill (Wyndham's Theatre), No's Knife (The Old Vic), Midnight in the Garden of Good and Evil (The Goodman Theatre, Chicago).
 Both Red and Parade played subsequent seasons at the Mark Taper Forum in Los Angeles.

 Oram was also the season designer of the Michael Grandage Company inaugural season at the Noël Coward Theatre.
-Privates on Parade, Peter and Alice, The Cripple of Inishmaan, A Midsummer Night's Dream, and Henry V.
+Privates on Parade, Peter and Alice, The Cripple of Inishmaan, A Midsummer Night's Dream, and Henry V. Subsequent Michael Grandage Company productions Photograph 51 (Noël Coward Theatre), Backstairs Billy (Duke of Yorks Theatre), Lieutenant of Inishmore (Noël Coward Theatre) and The Line of Beauty (Almeida Theatre).

-His opera work includes Billy Budd (Glyndebourne and BAM) and The Marriage of Figaro (Glyndebourne), Don Giovanni (MET), and Madama Butterfly (Houston Grand Opera).
+His opera work includes Billy Budd (Glyndebourne and BAM), The Marriage of Figaro (Glyndebourne), Don Giovanni (MET), Madama Butterfly (Houston Grand Opera), The Wreckers (Houston Grand Opera), The Turn of the Screw (Garsington Opera and Santa Fe Opera), La Traviata (Santa Fe Opera and Garsington Opera), Platee (Garsington Opera).

-In 2017/18 he designed set and costume for Disney Theatrical Groups production of Frozen for its out of town production in Denver and its Broadway production opening at the St. James Theatre on 22 March 2018.
+His ballet work includes Casanova by Kenneth Tindall (Northern Ballet), Geisha by Kenneth Tindall (Northern Ballet), Alice in Wonderland by Kenneth Tindall (Tulsa Ballet).
+Other dance work includes The Artist by Drew McConie (Theatre Royal Plymouth) and Quadrophenia by Paul Roberts (Sadler's Wells and tour).

-Oram is an Artistic Associate on 'Plays at the Garrick' in the forthcoming Kenneth Branagh season in the West End.
+In 2017/18 he designed set and costumes for Disney Theatrical Groups production of Frozen for its out of town production in Denver and its Broadway production opening at the St. James Theatre on 22 March 2018 and subsequently Theatre Royal Drury Lane in London, the U.S. tour, Australia, Japan, Germany and Holland.

-He is also a Companion of the Liverpool Institute for Performing Arts, and is currently on the committee of the Linbury Prize for stage design.
+Oram was an Artistic Associate on 'Plays at the Garrick' in the Kenneth Branagh season in the West End.

-During 2016 the Kenneth Branagh Theatre Company will present a series of five plays.
-The director is Rob Ashford, the actor-director Kenneth Branagh and designer Christopher Oram.
+He is also a Companion of the Liverpool Institute for Performing Arts, and has been on the committee of the Linbury Prize for stage design.